Interactive Runs#

 To grant access to the server, please log into https://github.com/login/device and use code ABCD-1234

-Step 4: Authenticate using the code provided at https://github.com/login/device and authorize your github account
+Step 4: Authenticate using the code provided here and authorize your github account

 Step 5: From an existing VSCode window, connect using remote tunnel by selecting the blue remote window button on the very left of bottom sidebar.
 Select “Connect to tunnel” from “Remote-Tunnels” and then select the tunnel name (default: “mml-dev-01”)

-Alternatively, you can connect in the browser using: https://vscode.dev/tunnel/mml-dev-01/tmp
+Alternatively, you can connect in the browser at: https://vscode.dev/tunnel/mml-dev-01/tmp